ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/testing_amp_emails.md

 $title: Testing AMP emails
 $order: 2
 $category: Develop
+description: 'Ensure great user experience by testing your AMP emails before sending to a large audience.'
 formats:
   - email
 author: fstanis
 ---

-Before your email is ready to be sent to a large audience, it's good practice to perform a few tests and ensure your users will receive a good experience when they open your email.
+Ensure great user experience by testing your AMP emails before sending to a large audience.

 ## Testing checklist

-1. Make sure your email contains an HTML and/or plain text version in addition to AMP.
-This version is displayed as fallback for email clients that don't currently support the AMP MIME type.
+1. Include an HTML and/or a plain text version of your AMP email.
+Email clients that don't support AMP will display this as a fallback.
-1. Ensure your AMP is valid by following the steps outlined in [Validate AMP Emails]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/validate_emails.html', locale=doc.locale).url.path}}).
+1. Ensure your AMP is valid by following the steps outlined in [Validate AMP Emails](/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/validate_emails.md).
-1. Review [AMP for Email Supported CSS]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/email-spec/amp-email-css.html', locale=doc.locale).url.path}}) to make sure the CSS you're using is supported across all email clients.
+1. Review [AMP for Email Supported CSS](/content/amp-dev/documentation/guides-and-tutorials/learn/email-spec/amp-email-css.md) to make sure the CSS you're using is supported across all email clients.
 1. Try your email in the [AMP Playground](https://playground.amp.dev/?runtime=amp4email) and ensure all dynamic features such as forms work correctly.

 ## Testing specific to email clients